-CICADA is a YA lit/comics magazine fascinated with the lyric and strange and committed to work that speaks to teens’ truths.
+CICADA is an online YA lit/comics magazine fascinated with the lyric and strange and committed to work that speaks to teens’ truths.
 We publish poetry, realistic and genre fic, essay, and comics by adults and teens.
-(We are also inordinately fond of Viking jokes.)
 Our readers are smart and curious; submissions are invited but not required to engage young adult themes.
 CICADA does not distribute theme lists for upcoming issues.

-Especially welcome: works by people of color, people with disabilities, LGBTQAI+ folks, genderqueer folks, and other marginalized peoples.
+Especially welcome: works by people of color, people with disabilities, LGBTQAI+ people, nonbinary people, and other marginalized peoples.
 Not welcome: cultural appropriation.

-Fav writers, YA and otherwise: Sarah McCarry, Nnedi Okorafor, Sherman Alexie, David Levithan, Daniel Jose Older, Debbie Urbanski, Nalo Hopkinson, Kelly Link, Chimamanda Ngozi Adichie, Ntozake Shange, Anne Carson, Jacqueline Woodson, ZZ Packer, Angela Nissel, Sofia Samatar, Richard Siken, Malory Ortberg, Saeed Jones, Octavia Butler, Andrea Gibson,
+Fav writers, YA and otherwise: Sarah McCarry, Nnedi Okorafor, Sherman Alexie, David Levithan, Daniel Jose Older, Debbie Urbanski, Nalo Hopkinson, Kelly Link, Chimamanda Ngozi Adichie, Ntozake Shange, Anne Carson, Jacqueline Woodson, ZZ Packer, Ursula Vernon, Angela Nissel, Sofia Samatar, Leigh Bardugo, Richard Siken, Daniel Mallory Ortberg, Saeed Jones, Octavia Butler, Andrea Gibson

 @cicadamagazine / cicadamagazine.tumblr.com